gSchool/ada-CS-Fundamentals-Internship/02-linked-lists/01-linked-lists.md

 Arrays have the following advantages:

-- **Random Access** Using by using the index you can quickly access any element in an array, O(1).
-A Linked List requires you to traverse the list until you find the element, O(n).
+- **Random Access** Using the index we can quickly access any element in an array, O(1).
+A Linked List requires us to traverse the list until we find the element, O(n).
 - **No next/previous References** Each node in a Linked List requires, at least, a reference to the next node.
 This is an additional complication and a bit of extra memory usage.
 - **Caching** Because the memory is colocated, it's easier to move an array into faster system cache memory.